 What type of Rapid Test do you use and how does it work?

 Sinai Urgent Care utilizes the Sofia SARS Antigen FIA test, which is authorized by the FDA.
-Antigen tests are designed to detect proteins from the virus that causes COVID-19 in respiratory specimens such as nasal or oral swabs.
+Antigen tests are designed to detect the proteins from the virus that cause COVID-19 in respiratory specimens such as nasal or oral swabs.
 This test is run in our clinic while you wait and takes about 15 minutes.